‘The quieter you become, the more you can hear’ - Ram Dass

 5. Switch off and power down.
 Often we're so absorbed by email, social media and the TV that our minds never stop.
 As often as you can, try to take time out.
 This could be switching off an hour before bedtime every day, or going away for a weekend without looking at your phone.
 In whatever way you can, make space for the mind to be quiet and try to learn how to exist without needing regular stimulation from the outside world.

-Have a wonderful festive season everyone!
+Have a wonderful time relaxing everyone!